kzahel/web-server-chrome/howTo/post.md

 THIS LINE MUST BE ITS OWN LINE!!
 You CANNOT combine multiple lines of code with `;` Indenting this line may cause for the server to not find this line and in result, the code will not be executed

+the res and req variables ARE NOT WINDOW VARIABLES.
+DO NOT USE THEM AS SUCH

 <br>
 <h2>Writing the code inside the file</h2>